ai/check-dts/README.md

    ```

 3. Create `test/index.types.ts` for positive tests and write correct TypeScript.
-   You can test IDE autocompletion in that file.
+   You can test IDE autocompletion in this file.
-4. Run `npx check-dts` to test new file.
+4. Run `npx check-dts` to test the new file.
-5. Create `test/index.errors.ts` for negative tests and write wrong types there.
+5. Create `test/index.errors.ts` for negative tests and add an incorrect usage
+   of your library recording to TypeScript.
 See the next section for details.
 6. Run `npx check-dts` to test both files.
 7. Add `check-dts` to `npm test` to test types on CI: